Introducing the P/904 Carrera concept

 In order to satisfy homologation requirements for the World Sportscar Championship, Porsche needed to produce a street-legal 904.
 They only needed to make one hundred and, despite demand, that’s what they did.
 Finding one today would require some serious searching and pockets to match.

-Happily, they made a great deal more than one hundred Boxsters – and they are what Gullwing America are using as the basis for the P/904 Carrera.
+Happily, they made a great deal more than one hundred Boxsters – and they are what Gullwing America was planning using as the basis for the P/904 Carrera, but it seems it never happened.

 The innards are all modern – it’ll use the mid-mounted 295-horsepower 3.4 litre boxer from the Boxster, along with its 6-speed gearbox and modern trickery like ABS and power steering.
 The modernity continues through its appointments – active rear wing, air-conditioning and GPS to name a few.